Ganja, Azerbaijan: Location

 The city borders on the administrative rayons of Goygol to the south, west and north-west and Samukh to the north-east.

 Climate

-Ganja has a cool semi-arid climate (Köppen climate classification: BSk).
+Ganja has a cool semi-arid climate (Köppen climate classification: BSk), with an average annual precipitation of 241 mm, though annual precipitation varies in different years, ranging from 160 mm in 1932 to 1133 mm in 1988.
+Winters are cold and may see snow, with 14 days per year in which snow cover is observed.
+Blizzard is seen in 0.2 days annually.

 Administrative divisions

 Today, Ganja is divided into 2 rayons (administrative districts).
 The mayor, presently Niyazi Bayramov embodies the executive power of the city.
-Ganja includes 6 administrative settlements, namely Hajikend, Javadkhan, Shixzamanli, Natavan, Mahsati and Sadilli.
+Ganja includes 6 administrative settlements, namely Hajikend, Javadkhan, Shikhzamanli, Natavan, Mahsati and Sadilli.